Sti2nd/sti2nd.github.io/uses.md

 lang: en_GB
 ---

 Notes on everything from the editor and terminal I use, to my git aliases.
-I wrote this page mostly as notes for myself, and was also inspired by [uses.tech](https://uses.tech/), a web page with links to other developers that describe what they use.
+I wrote this page mostly as notes for myself, and was also inspired by [uses.tech](https://uses.tech/), a web page with links to other developers that describe what (setups, gear, software and configs) they use.

 ## OS